Cagayan Valley: Demographics

+Languages

+Ilocano is the main lingua franca (orally) of the region.
+Other languages include Ibanag and Ivatan, the main language of Batanes.
+The use of Tagalog and English also serve as the region's language in education, governance, tourism, popular culture, and commerce inside and outside the region.

 Economy

 The province of Isabela and the city of Santiago are notably the most progressive province and richest city in the region, respectively.
 Isabela was the 9th richest province in the Philippines in 2021, being the only province from the region to be included in the list.

 The city of Tuguegarao is the center of excellence in education, commerce, trade and culture and as the economic center of the region, the city continuously aims for outstanding performance and competence in administration, citizen participation, community and economic development, cultural arts, education, fiscal management, infrastructure, intergovernmental cooperation, planning, public safety, recreation and leisure services, social services, and technology.
 Its economy gradually shifted from agriculture to secondary/tertiary economic activities such as trading, commerce and services.
 The shift was ushered by city's role as the Regional Government Center and Center of Commerce in Northern Luzon.

 Tuguegarao City was included to be one of the digital cities for 2025 to sustain the rapid growth of the Information Technology and Business Process Management and to promote development in the city.
 The program (Digital Cities 2025) was created through a partnership between the DICT, the IT and Business Process Association of the Philippines (IBPAP), and Leechiu Property Consultants (LPC).

 Cauayan is a component city in the province of Isabela.
 It is dubbed as the Ideal City of the North and the host city for the proposed Isabela Special Economic Zone and the Regional Agro-Industrial Growth Center.
 It is the home of Cosmos Bottling Corporation, now acquired by the giant multinational business conglomerate San Miguel Corporation manufactures soft drinks in the area and the Mega Asia Bottling Corporation with its newly built plant for RC Cola brand.
 It is also here where the regional sales offices of several multi-national companies are located.
 As a young city, it has enormous potential for small to large enterprises and its real estate industry is just beginning.
 Medium size commercial centers or subdivisions are the appropriate ventures to put up.